 How many bottles should I have before I need an organization system?

-Any collection over 12-15 bottles benefits from basic organization, while 50+ bottles require a systematic approach to prevent waste.
+Any collection over 12-15 bottles benefits from basic organization, while 50+ bottles need a systematic approach to prevent waste.
 Collections exceeding 100 bottles need digital tracking to manage drinking windows effectively.

 What's the best temperature for storing wine at home if I don't have a wine cellar?